 - Who do customers contact if they have questions?

-As a part of its modernization efforts, the GSA Office of the Chief Financial Officer (OCFO) is replacing the agency’s custom legacy system for billing, accounts receivable, and collections, known as the National Electronic Accounting and Reporting (NEAR) system.
-As of the August 2011 implementation for GSA Fleet and PBS Rent, the new Billing and Accounts Receivable (BAAR) modules are part of GSA’s core financial management system, Pegasys, which runs on a Commercial Off the Shelf system, Momentum Financials,™ customized to GSA requirements.
-Once all three phases of BAAR implementation are completed, Pegasys will deliver to GSA and its customers an integrated Financial Systems Integration Office (FSIO) compliant core financial system.
+As a part of its modernization efforts, GSA is replacing the agency’s custom legacy system for billing, accounts receivable, and collections, known as the National Electronic Accounting and Reporting (NEAR) system.
+The new Billing and Accounts Receivable (BAAR) modules are part of GSA’s core financial management system, Pegasys, which runs on a Commercial Off the Shelf system, Momentum Financials,™ customized to GSA requirements.
+Pegasys will deliver to GSA and its customers an integrated Financial Systems Integration Office (FSIO) compliant core financial system.
 The Pegasys user interface is the Vendor and Customer Self Service (VCSS) website.
 GSA customers will access VCSS to download billing statements and billing information electronically.

 Key objectives of the BAAR Project are to:

-- Consolidate billing and accounts receivable functions currently handled by separate systems, including NEAR, into a streamlined system;
+- Consolidate billing and accounts receivable functions handled by separate systems, including NEAR, into a streamlined system

-- Improve access to data and financial management reporting; and
+- Improve access to data and financial management reporting

-The implementation of BAAR will result in several major changes.
+The implementation of BAAR has resulted in several major changes.

-- GSA will have one integrated system instead of many disparate systems with different user interfaces and controls.
+- GSA has one integrated system instead of many disparate systems with different user interfaces and controls

-- There will be immediate updates to the General Ledger (GL), reducing out-of-balance conditions.
+- Updates have been made to the General Ledger (GL), reducing out-of-balance conditions

-- GSA will achieve efficiencies in meeting Treasury mandates as a result of having one integrated system.
+- GSA is achieving efficiencies in meeting Treasury mandates as a result of having one integrated system

-- Business and system processes will change to be compliant with government requirements and standard business processes and any standard processes will have to mirror what has been defined by these guidelines.
+- Business and system processes have changed to be compliant with government requirements and standard business processes, and any standard processes mirror what has been defined by these guidelines

-- GSA business line systems that provide accounts receivable and billing information to BAAR may need to be modified to send key financial information in the required BAAR formats.
+- GSA business line systems that provide accounts receivable and billing information to BAAR have been modified to send key financial information in the required BAAR formats

 All government agencies have a mandate to comply with federal standards, specifically:

-These changes are driven by changes in the Treasury system as called for in the Treasury Modernization Act.
-Compliance with these standards will make intra-agency interaction easier for all parties.
-BAAR will meet FSIO functional and system requirements and incorporate FSIO standard business processes for receivables management.
-The BAAR Project Team and the CGAC Team will continue to work to ensure GSA remains CGAC-compliant over the remaining future CGAC phases.
+These changes were called for in the Treasury Modernization Act.
+Compliance with these standards will make inter-agency interaction easier for all parties.
+BAAR meets FSIO functional and system requirements and incorporates FSIO standard business processes for receivables management.

 BAAR offers many benefits to GSA and GSA customers, such as: